 - Voluntary Shapeshifter: He usually just changes his clothes but has been able to change to look like a woman.

 She-Bang (Shenice Vale)

 She-Bang, whose real name is Shanice Vale, is a girl with superhuman strength, stamina, agility, reflexes, and endurance.
 Although she seems like a meta-human she actually was not exposed to the gas; she is really a science project made by her parents, Jonathon and Dolores, who made her chromosome by chromosome.
 They fell in love with her and went into hiding from a group of people who want to clone her, so she had to act like a shy, normal person till she moved to Dakota trying to blend in with the other Bang-Babies.
 When all the people who were after her were captured, she and her parents moved back to Dakota.

-- Artificial Human: She was made in a lab as the perfect Super Soldier, but the scientists who made her grew to care for Shenice and adopted her.
+- Artificial Human: She was made in a lab as the perfect Super Soldier, but the scientists who made her grew to care for Shenice as a daughter and adopted her as such.

 - Leitmotif: She's So Fly.

 - Sassy Black Woman: Her actual personality, shown whenever she is in her She-Bang identity and later her civilian identity when her parents are no longer threatened.
 Her friends don't take what they perceive as a sudden shift in personality very well.